jclo/ES6Kadoo/README.md

   }
 }
 ```
-Replace `MyApp` by your project name, fill `writer` with your credentials.
+Replace `MyApp` by your project name and fill `writer` with your credentials.

 And finally, type in the terminal: